zdb97/bianzidan.com/bookcase/README.txt

 == Sorting by genre is based on the assumption that the number of gneres is equal to the number of shelves.

+== Drag and drop not working for touch device

 == implemented features:
 1. Display all Meta data next to each book